 MonopolyCity.com Logo

-The 700 foot long Garden Pier was built in 1913 at the end of New Jersey Avenue.
+The 700 foot long Garden Pier in Atlantic City was built in 1913 at the end of New Jersey Avenue.
 It had formal gardens at it's entrance that connected to an open air theater.
 At the ocean end there was a four story building that served as a ballroom, exhibition center and indoor theater.
 The ocean end of Garden Pier was destroyed by a hurricane in 1944.
-The part of the pier near, and on, the beach was restored and is now used as an Art Center and Historical Museum.
+The part of the pier near, and on, the beach was restored and the pier now houses an Art Center and Historical Museum.

 Garden Pier - 1920